 Start within a close range when you have to scavenge for supplies.
-If you did a good job listening on your city, you should know which neighbors left first.
+If you did a good job listening to your city, you should know which neighbors left first.
 Those houses or apartments should be targeted first.
 Increase your range of action when you cannibalized all the nearby targets.

-The more you increase the range the longer it will take you to get back home.
-Calculate the time you need to have in order to scavenge and make sure you don’t rush.
+The more you increase the range, the longer it will take you to get back home.
+Calculate the time you need to have to scavenge and make sure you don’t rush.
 You don’t want to rush in the dark and get injured or make noise; you need to keep a low profile.
 If you travel when SHTF you must do whatever you can to get home.

 Your backpack should be well divided or have a few cloth items that you can use as layers between the supplies you manage to scavenge.
 You need to avoid making noise and the cans of food dangling in your backpack can make a lot of noise.
 When rushing out, all the items you carry with you can make some noise, so you need to pack light.

 You have to consider about light clothing and proper footwear if you travel when SHTF.
 In the city, you need to move quickly and you have to be as quiet as possible.
 Clothing that prevents movement or shoes that make noise should be avoided.

 Travel when SHTF – Reminder List:

 - You should always know your route, regardless if it’s an in or out route.
-Even more, you should have alternative routes if you travel when SHTF.
+Even more, you should have alternative ways if you travel when SHTF.